UK HealthCare Vaccination Numbers (Sept. 20, 8 a.m.)

 Q: Is it possible to contract COVID-19 from the vaccines being produced?

 A: No. None of the vaccines currently in development use the live virus.
+Although some people experience flu-like symptoms after vaccination, that is a positive sign that the immune system has been activated and is not an indication that the person has COVID.
 Learn more from the Centers for Disease Control and Prevention.

 Q: How can I be sure a COVID vaccine will be safe?

 A: Clinical trials include a large number of participants in order to generate robust scientific information.
 Every trial is evaluated by an independent data-monitoring committee of scientists.
 The FDA will also make its own determination on vaccine safety and efficacy.
 If approved by the FDA, the Advisory Committee of Immunizations Practices will make recommendations to the CDC.

 Once a vaccine passes all of this scrutiny, the FDA, CDC and the manufacturer will continue to conduct real-time safety monitoring following distribution.
 This allows experts to rapidly catch and assess any reported side effects and make timely vaccine alterations if needed.

 Q: What are the side effects of vaccination?
 Have any serious adverse effects been reported?

 A: On Feb.
 26, the CDC National Center for Immunization & Respiratory Diseases, presented a COVID-19 Vaccine Safety Update to the FDA Vaccines and Related Biological Products Advisory Committee.

 In the FDA’s review of the Pfizer-BioNTech application for emergency use authorization, a Safety Summary was provided on pages 43-44.
 The following is an excerpt: